The past year had a massive curveball thrown at us in the form of a pandemic. The world cooped up indoors, and quarantine became the new normal.

 Identifying objective characteristics like demographics are easy.
 But identifying psychographics, which informs about the values, attitudes, preferences, and fears of the readers is tough.
 No online tools can help you in identifying these characteristics directly since they are subjective.
 However, you can observe them taking help from the below-mentioned spaces:

 Reddit – Most readers are active on Reddit, and you should find your potential audience there as well.
 Just search for your startup’s niche in the search bar, and pick the most relevant subreddit from the results.
 Look for the posts and threads that best match your niche, and spend time reading them.
 Reading through them will give you a better understanding of what exactly the readers want, what are their pain points, and more.
 Also, identify threads with minimal responses to understand what the audience is not interested in.

-Forums – A forum is a site where people discuss specific topics, industry, or a specific niche.
+Forums – A forum is a site where people discuss specific topics, industries, or a specific niche.
 If you aren’t a part of any forum yet, just google ‘(your niche) forum’.
 Do consider the size and activity of the forums before picking one for your research.
-Follow the same procedure as with Reddit.
+Follow the same procedure as Reddit.
 The goal is simply to empathize with your audience and have a better understanding of them.

 #3 Goals and Challenges

 Your reader persona also needs to take into consideration the goals and challenges of your audience.
 For instance, if your potential audience is struggling with education loans in the early phase of their careers, you need to focus your content around budget-friendly products.
 Reading blog comments, exploring their social media profiles, and the kind of content they share should give you a better idea about it.